akostarinc/IOCOM8-Support/CAN/gui/README.md

 ## for the Robotell CAN IOCOM interface

   This example drives the Akostar IOCOMx device from the can bus.
-The general theory of driving he IOCOMx

 Please see descriptions in the parent directories.